Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Understanding the Challenges in Operational AI Clusters

-Our team has successfully deployed numerous AI clusters, equipped with hundreds of thousands of GPUs, to enable a wide range of concurrent AI training jobs.
-In contrast to conventional cloud services, we have observed a pronounced difference in the expected delivery standards.
-That is, the users of AI clusters demand that their tasks perform at peak efficiency due to the following two reasons.
+Another key challenge comes from the pronounced disparity in expected delivery standards of AI clusters.
+Specifically, users demand peak task performance, driven by two primary motivations.
 First, the value of the developed models is intrinsically tied to how swiftly they can be brought to market, making expedited training a priority.
-Second, the significant capital invested in the training infrastructure means that any performance degradation translates directly into substantial financial repercussions.
-However, maintaining a consistently perfect operating state for these large-scale systems proves challenging over extended periods, especially when the number of GPUs in a single job grow to thousands, or even tens of thousands.
+Second, the significant capital invested in the training infrastructure means that any performance degradation translates directly into substantial financial repercussions. \emph{However, maintaining a consistently optimal operational state for these large-scale systems is particularly challenging over extended periods, especially as the number of GPUs in a single job reaches thousands or even tens of thousands.}

-The key challenges that forbid distributed training system operate in their peak performance include two aspects, as shown in Fig.~\ref{fig:problem}.
-Firstly, the GPU worker may not be in the running state because of the occurrence of errors.
-Moreover, the GPU workers could wait for the completion of gradients synchronization and waste their computing power, even in running state.